spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

   - 8 GB memory
   - 100 GB storage
 - A DHCP-enabled network.
 - Three available IP addresses on the same network as the host machine.
-One address for the Edge host, one for the cluster's Virtual IP (VIP) address, and one address for the MetalLB pack.
+One address is for the Edge host, one is for the cluster's Virtual IP (VIP) address, and one is for the MetalLB pack.
 - A [Palette account](https://www.spectrocloud.com/get-started) with
   [tenant admin](../../tenant-settings/tenant-settings.md) access.
 - A Palette tenant registration token.
 Refer to the